Back to news

 • GPT-5.5 Instant: $5.00 + $30.00 = $35.00/month

 Those totals are internally consistent, but they rest on the fabricated prices above, so don't budget against them.
-Using the rates the trackers actually report (Flash ~$1.50 / $9.00, Instant ~$5.00 / $30.00), the same workload lands much higher, in the order of ~$195/month for Flash against ~$650/month for Instant (Source: LLM Stats, actual Gemini 3.5 Flash rates).
+Using the rates the trackers actually report (Flash ~$1.50 / $9.00, Instant ~$5.00 / $30.00), the same workload lands much higher, in the order of ~$195/month for Flash against ~$650/month for Instant (Source: LLM Stats, actual Gemini 3.5 Flash rates (opens in a new tab)).
 The "Flash is half the price" line is the wrong magnitude; on real rates the gap is wider than half, but you should price your own token mix rather than trust either set of round numbers.

 Verdict

-For a new project where running cost is the deciding factor, Gemini 3.5 Flash is the sensible default in June 2026: on verified rates it's the cheaper model to operate on both input and output (Source: LLM Stats, GPT-5.5 Instant rates for comparison).
+For a new project where running cost is the deciding factor, Gemini 3.5 Flash is the sensible default in June 2026: on verified rates it's the cheaper model to operate on both input and output (Source: LLM Stats, GPT-5.5 Instant rates for comparison (opens in a new tab)).
 That's the claim we can defend.

 The rest of the usual sales pitch, the benchmark sweep, the 8x context gap, the tidy "half the price" maths, we couldn't verify, and in the context-window case it looks plainly wrong.
 If you're already invested in OpenAI's ecosystem, the switching cost may outweigh the price saving.
 Run your own numbers on your own workload before you commit.